Includes free updates to support the latest version of Swift

 ... and then one day you start to see the world differently and you can't remember what was so difficult.

-- Simple tools: You already Swift prefers value types over reference types and lets over vars so that your code is easier to reason about.
-Functional Programming fits nicely into this style of
+Simple tools: You already know that Swift prefers value types over reference types and prefers lets over vars so that your code is easier to reason about.
+Functional Programming fits nicely into this style of coding.

 In A Functional Programming Kickstart you'll learn that what's special about functions is that functions aren't special.
 That is surprisingly special!